data-describe/data-describe/docs/designs/anomaly_detection.md

-# Design Proposal for Sensor Discovery and Insight Generation
+# Design Proposal for Anomaly Detection

 ## Motivation
 Provide support for anomaly detection
 ## Goals
 * Quickly identify and plot anomalies in time series data.
-* Create interactive visualizations, such as selecting time window.
+* Create interactive visualizations.
-* Provide helpful example notebooks.
+* Provide a helpful example notebook.

 ## Non-Goals
 * Automatic visualizations (at the click of a button), such as GUI's.
-Proposed [here](https://github.com/data-describe/data-describe/blob/master/docs/designs/UI.md)
+Proposed [here](https://github.com/data-describe/data-describe/blob/master/docs/designs/UI.md).
 * Creating notebooks for specific use cases i.e. sensor data, accelerometers, manufacturing.
 ## UI or API
 * 2-D plot of time series data with confidence band.